danielsiwiec/dansiwiec.com/src/pages/software/2018-05-16-simple-heap-dump-analysis/index.md

 # So, what's going on?

-Recently, I was working with a Spring Boot application, written in Java 8, which makes use of the `@Cacheable` annotation to cache responses of some expensive calls to backend services.
+Recently, I was working with a Spring Boot application, written in Java 8, which makes use of the `@Cacheable` annotation to cache responses of some expensive calls to back-end services.

 There was a production incident reported, which suggested that one of the cached responses did not expire and became stale.
 To confirm this, one of the instances of the application was restarted, to flush out any state in it, after which it started behaving properly again.
 Specifically, the problematic interface is the following: